 Assessing the development

 Since 1995, greenhouse gas emissions by the manufacturing industry have fallen by nearly 23 %.
 According to Environmental Economic Accounting (UGR) figures, Germany’s total emissions in all sectors (including energy production, traffic and households) fell by just around 19 % (cf. ‘Greenhouse gas emissions’ indicator) in the same period.
 This means that greenhouse gas emissions from industry have developed in parallel with those of the economy as a whole.
 In addition: At the same time, the gross value-added grew by 49 %.
 The main reasons for these developments are more efficiency production processes and an increasing number of high-quality and resource efficient products.
 In addition, there has been a switch to more current-based production processes.

 What has to be taken into account is that when installations are not used to full capacity, their efficiency will decrease.
 This explains the development of the indicator in the crisis year 2009, when gross value added fell by 20 %, whereas emissions of greenhouse gases decreased by approximately 11 % only.

 In its Energy Concept, the Federal Government set ambitious targets for reducing greenhouse gas emissions (BMWi, BMU 2010).
 By 2050, emissions should be 80 % to 95 % below 1990 levels.
 In order to achieve these targets, the manufacturing industry – one of the major emitters – must also continue to reduce its emissions.

-The indicator uses figures of the Environmental Economic Accounting (UGR, in German only) provided by the Federal Statistical Office of Germany.
-The greenhouse gas tables of UGR are essentially based on data of the Emissions Inventory of the German Environment Agency (UBA 2017), but must be adapted to the UGR system.
+The indicator uses figures of the Environmental-Economic Accounting (EEA, in German only) provided by the Federal Statistical Office of Germany.
+The greenhouse gas tables of EEA are essentially based on data of the Emissions Inventory of the German Environment Agency, but must be adapted to the EEA system.
 The method is explained in detail by Thomas 2012 (in German only).